Affiliate disclosure: Some links earn us a small commission at no cost to you.

 Kairaba Beach Hotel ★★★★

-The largest and most complete hotel on the Kotu strip.
-Pool, beach access, multiple restaurants, spa, evening entertainment.
-The rooms are comfortable and well-maintained.
-A reliable mid-to-upper mid-range choice.
+The largest and most complete hotel on the Kotu strip — pool, beach access, several restaurants, spa, evening entertainment, comfortable well-kept rooms.
+A dependable mid-to-upper choice.
 [BOOKING_LINK: Kairaba Beach Hotel]

 Kombo Beach Hotel ★★★

-Long-running Kotu hotel with a loyal repeat clientele.
-Slightly dated rooms but excellent beach position, consistent food and the best pool on this stretch.
-Strong package-holiday reputation.
+A long-running Kotu hotel with a loyal repeat crowd.
+Rooms are a little dated, but the beach position is excellent, the food consistent, and the pool the best on this stretch.
 [BOOKING_LINK: Kombo Beach Hotel]

 Badala Park Hotel ★★★

-More compact, good for independent travellers who want a mid-range base without the resort scale.
-The ground-floor bungalow rooms are particularly good.
-Strong birding proximity — the hotel gardens themselves hold several species.
+Smaller, good for independent travellers wanting a mid-range base without resort scale.
+The ground-floor bungalow rooms are the ones to ask for, and the gardens themselves hold a few species.
 [BOOKING_LINK: Badala Park Hotel]

 Bungalow Beach Hotel ★★★

-Budget-to-mid-range at the northern end.
-Simple rooms, good community feel, popular with birders.
+Budget-to-mid at the northern end — simple rooms, good community feel, popular with birders.
 [BOOKING_LINK: Bungalow Beach Hotel]

-Choose Kotu if: you want a quieter base, you're a birdwatcher, or you're with young children.
-Choose Kololi if: you want easy access to restaurants, bars and the Strip's social life.
+Pick Kotu if you want a quieter base, you're a birder, or you've got young children.
+Pick Kololi if you want restaurants, bars and the Strip's social life on your doorstep.

 Food and drink in Kotu

-Hotel restaurants are the backbone — Kairaba's restaurant is good and the Badala Park bar is sociable.
+Hotel restaurants are the mainstay — Kairaba's is good, the Badala Park bar sociable.
 For more variety:

-• Serrekunda Chop Houses (15 minute taxi) — for an authentic Gambian lunch off the tourist strip
+- Serrekunda chop houses (15-minute taxi) — for a proper Gambian lunch off the tourist strip

-The Kololi Strip is a D50–80 taxi ride for evenings when you want more choice.
+The Kololi Strip is a D50–80 taxi away for evenings when you want more choice.

 Getting around